Dr Dan Sperrin, Trinity

 Books:

 'Gryll Grange', Vol.7 of The Cambridge Edition of the Novels of Thomas Love Peacock, ed.
 Freya Johnston (Cambridge: Cambridge University Press, 2016 -).
-Forthcoming 2025.
+Forthcoming summer 2025.

 Articles on Swift: